 While the obvious benefits of making good food choices are weight loss, lowering blood pressure, and cholesterol, there are many hidden benefits that come with eating better.
 Among them are alertness, improved memory, and higher energy levels.
 It can boost the immune system since natural, unaltered whole foods are chock full of vitamins and nutrients.

 This can lead to fewer health issues and those who regularly eat right report faster healing of wounds and illnesses such as colds and infections.
-There will also be less need for supplements which may contain higher levels than recommended or less than desirable ingredients.
+There will also be less need for supplements that may contain higher levels than recommended or less than desirable ingredients.

 Healthy Food Facts: The Importance of a Rainbow Variety